Patagonia Frequently Asked Questions

 What horseback riding experience should I have?

 This retreat is not for beginner riders; we recommend riding experience and/or riding lessons to prepare.
-If you have been with us on Cowgirl Yoga before, you are qualified!
-NEW for 2019, we will have both an advanced and a more intermediate riding group on this trip.
+If you have been with us on Cowgirl Yoga before, you are qualified.
 You will be amazed at how much your seat improves after a week of riding like a gaucho!

-We will spend between 4-6 hours a day in the saddle on the three days dedicated to “gaucho” riding, usually with a relaxed lunch in between rides.
-For the advanced riding, we ask that you be comfortable with all gaits, including walk, trot and canter.
+We will spend between 2-4 hours a day in the saddle on the three days dedicated to “gaucho” riding, usually with a relaxed lunch in between and/or following the rides.
+We ask that you be comfortable with all gaits, including walk, trot and canter.
 We also ask that you pack appropriate riding gear, detailed in the packing list.
-PLEASE NO TENNIS SHOES!
+POR FAVOR, NO TENNIS SHOES!
 Use this as an opportunity to buy some good riding boots!
 Please contact us if you would like to further discuss if your riding abilities are a good fit for this retreat.
 (And trust us – yoga gives you a better seat!)

 Do I have to participate in everything on the schedule?